Atezolizumab (Tecentriq)

 How does atezolizumab work?

-Atezolizumab works by blocking a protein that stops the immune system from working properly and attacking cancer cells.
-It helps to make your immune system find and kill cancer cells.
+Atezolizumab is a type of immunotherapy called a checkpoint inhibitor.
+It works by blocking a protein called PD-L1.
+PD-L1 stops the immune system from working properly and attacking cancer cells.
+Atezolizumab helps your immune system find and kill the cancer cells.

 How do you have atezolizumab?

-Some people may have atezolizumab as a drip into the bloodstream if they can’t tolerate an injection under the skin.
+Some people may have it as a drip into the bloodstream.
+This is normally if they can’t tolerate it as an injection under the skin.

 Injection under your skin (subcutaneous injection)

-You usually have injections under the skin (subcutaneous injection) into the stomach, thigh or top of your arm.
+You usually have atezolizumab as an injection under the skin into your thigh.

 You might have stinging or a dull ache for a short time after this type of injection but they don't usually hurt much.
 The skin in the area may go red and itchy for a while.